openego/eGon-data/README.rst

 ============

-Since no release is available on PyPI and installations are probably used for development, cloning
+Since no release is available on PyPI and installations are probably used for development, cloning it via

 .. code-block:: bash

    git clone git@github.com:openego/eGon-data.git

-and installing in editable mode is recommended.
+and installing it in editable mode via

 .. code-block:: bash

    pip install -e eGon-data

+are recommended.

 In order to keep the package installation isolated, we recommend installing the package in a dedicated virtual environment.
 There's both,